Tubarão

 Tubarão (lit. "shark") is a Brazilian municipality located in southern part of Santa Catarina state.
 The population, according to the IBGE/2020 estimate was 106,422.
-It is the main city of the Tubarão River basin region, which comprises 20 municipalities and a population of 350,000 inhabitants.
+It is the main city of the Tubarão River basin region, which comprises 20 municipalities and has a population of 350,000.

 History

 Tubarão was named after a native tribal chief called Tubanharô, which means "ferocious father" in Guaraní language.
 Thus, it does not have any relation to the word tubarão ("shark" in Portuguese).

 The first settlement, which later became the city, was founded in 1773 by troopers as a halfway point between Laguna and the uplands.

 Coal was discovered in Tubarão outskirts in the 18th century.

 The city emancipated from Laguna in 1870.

 In the following years Italian and German immigrants came to this region.

 The Tereza Christina Railway was inaugurated in 1884.

 One of the worst natural catastrophes in Brazil took place in Tubarão, on March 28, 1974.
 The Tubarão River waters flooded about 80% of the urban area.
 The disaster caused 199 fatalities and left about 45,000 people homeless.